kip-dk/angular-xrm-webresource/README.md

 If you didn’t already install the angular cli tool, you need to do so now.
 Follow the guide from this link.

-Before you run to fast, just do the installation of angular cli for now.
+Before you run too fast, just do the installation of angular cli for now.
 Get back here when you are ready to create a new angular app.

 [Angular CLI](https://cli.angular.io/)